24+ Unplugged Road Trip Activities for Kids (2024)

 Starting at A and ending with Z, all 26 items must be memorized in alphabetical order and repeated as you go.
 So, one player might say, “I’m going on vacation and I’m packing an alligator.”

-Then the next person could say, “I’m going on vacation and I’m packing an alligator and a ball.”
+The next person could say, “I’m going on vacation and I’m packing an alligator and a ball.”
 The subsequent player would repeat the first two items and continue onto letter C, and so on.

-6. Coloring
+6. Coloring Books & Drawing Activities

-Kids aged 3 to 6 will love this adorable A to Z Alphabet Travel Coloring Book.
+Before every trip, I recommend letting your kids pick out a new Crayola Color Wonder kit for mess-free coloring on the road.
+And young children aged 3 to 6 will love this adorable A to Z Alphabet Travel Coloring Book.

 Buy some triangular crayons, too.
 These are perfect for use in the car because they don’t roll all over the place like standard crayons.